Platte River’s Energy Future

 Platte River Power Authority (Platte River) - a not-for-profit, wholesale electricity generation and transmission provider - delivers safe, reliable, environmentally responsible and competitively priced energy and services to its owner communities of Estes Park, Fort Collins, Longmont and Loveland.

-Platte River is a statewide leader in the development and use of carbon-free energy resources.
+Platte River is a statewide leader in the development and use of non-carbon energy resources.

 Platte River was the first utility in the region to provide wind energy to customers in Colorado and has more than tripled its wind and solar supply since 2013.
-Currently, more than 30 percent of the electricity supplied to Platte River’s owner municipalities comes from carbon-free resources (hydro, wind and solar), which ranks among the highest levels provided by wholesale electric suppliers in the Rocky Mountain Region and is about twice the national average.
+Currently, more than 30 percent of the electricity supplied to Platte River’s owner communities is twice the national average.

 Medicine Bow Wind Project

 Spring Canyon Wind Energy Center

 Loveland Area Project (LAP)